Acoustic Shock Compensation Claims

 - Costs of any treatment needed

-- Costs for any specialist equipment that the shock has necessitated, such as telephone and television audio support.
+- Costs for any specialist equipment that the acoustic shock has necessitated, such as telephone and television audio support.

 - Travel costs for any treatment or examination appointments